cmheubus/Project-1/README.md

     ## 5 Vegas Golden Knights     1.454545
     ## 6  Philadelphia Flyers     1.437369

-I then created another variable: **MoreWinsOrLosses**, using `ifelse`.
+I then created a categorical variable called **MoreWinsOrLosses**, using `ifelse`.
 If a team won more than it lost (that is, its winLossRatio \> 1), then the value of MoreWinsOrLosses was designated as “More Wins”.
 Otherwise, it was assigned a value of “More Losses”. *(For the purposes of this project, I designated the scenario of an equal number of wins and losses as “More Losses”.)*

 ``` r
 team_totals_data <- mutate(team_totals_data, moreWinsOrLosses = ifelse(winLossRatio > 1, "More Wins", "More Losses"))